-Stages of innovation
+Stages of Innovation

 The scale of the work that we do ranges from lower Technology Readiness Level (TRL) projects which are generally concept investigation projects to higher TRL demonstration projects.
+The higher TRL projects involve real life trials of new technologies, systems and processes.
+These projects usually follow smaller projects that we have completed so that we can build on the learning previously generated from investigating and assessing those solutions.